-Petunias also require compost for potting soil as it is able to retain moisture, yet also has the aerated, porous, well draining structure that petunia roots need to grow and access moisture and nutrients.
+Petunias also require regular compost for potting soil as it can retain moisture, yet it also has the aerated, porous, well-draining structure that petunia roots need to grow and access moisture and nutrients.

 Planting petunias in compost along with watering once per week helps to maintain the optimal balance of moisture for your petunias.

 Water petunias in pots and containers with a generous soak, so that excess water trickles from the base of the pot.
 This ensures that the water has infiltrated the soil so that it is evenly moist and reaches the petunia roots.

 Ideally place your petunia pots and containers on pot feet to elevate them off the ground, to help ensure water can escape freely from the bottom of the pot as petunias require moist soil but do not tolerate damp soil as this causes root rot.